 CE-1.1 proposes that, for high bit-rate coding, a set of alternative coordinates of the last significant coefficient is measured and coded in reference to the bottom-right corner of zero-out transform block.
 This method reportedly is simple to implement and can bring a coding gain of {-0.29%, -0.28%, -0.28%} for {G, B, R} in SVT 16-bit AI tests.
+Accordingly, the syntax element sps_reverse_last_sig_coeff_enabled_flag is set to be 1 in the proposed High Throughput 4:4:4 16 Intra Profile, and the method proposed in CE-1.1 applies.